docker/docs/datacenter/ucp/2.2/reference/cli/backup.md

 this UCP manager node, and prints it.
 You can then use the `restore` command to restore the data from an existing backup.

-To create backups of a multi-node swarm, you only need to backup a single manager node.
+To create backups of a multi-node swarm, you only need to back up a single manager node.
 The restore operation will reconstitute a new UCP installation from the backup of any previous manager.